Custom Source Layers

 Custom Sources are a way to bring in additional layers and overlays to CalTopo from outside sources.
 The ability to display additional geographic information in CalTopo is dependent on two initial factors:

 • The data must be hosted as a map server.
-This is what a map server page typically looks like, Radar
+This is what a map server page typically looks like, Snow Analysis

 • The data must be in one of three formats: Tile, TMS, or WMS.